pranavkojha/PranavKumarOjha_JavaFoundations_Lab1/README.md

 # Problem Statement:
-You are an IT Support Administrator and are charged with the task of creating credentials for new hires.
+<p> You are an IT Support Administrator and are charged with the task of creating credentials for
+new hires. </p>

-Your application should do the following:
+Your application should do the following: <br>
-a) Generate an email with the following syntax firstNamelastName@department.company.com
+a) Generate an email with the following syntax <br> firstNamelastName@department.company.com <br>
-b) Determine the department (Technical, Admin, Human Resource, Legal)
+b) Determine the department (Technical, Admin, Human Resource, Legal) <br>
-c) Generate a random password which will contain (number, capital letter, small letter & special character)
+c) Generate a random password which will contain (number, capital letter, small letter & special character) <br>
-d) Display the generated credentials
+d) Display the generated credentials <br>
-e) Use parameterized constructor of class Employee, to pass firstName, lastName.
+e) Use parameterized constructor of class Employee, to pass firstName, lastName. <br>
-f) Create a separate CredentialService which will have generatePassword, generateEmailAddress, & showCredentials method.
+f) Create a separate CredentialService which will have generatePassword, generateEmailAddress, & showCredentials method. <br>

 ## Sample output
-Dear Harshit your generated credentials are as follows Email ---> harshitchoudary@tech.abc.com
+Dear Harshit your generated credentials are as follows <br>
+Email ---> harshitchoudary@tech.abc.com <br>
-Password ---> 181E@wFT
+Password ---> 181E@wFT <br>